 The inventive birthday-themed New York Times bestseller from the author of the international bestseller Animalia

 When Horace the elephant turns 11, he celebrates in style by inviting his exotic friends to a splendid costume party.
 But a mystery is afoot, for in the midst of the games, music, and revelry, someone has eaten the birthday feast.
-The culprit could be any of a number of exotically costumed animal guests, from a pig dressed as an admiral to a pair of giraffes in tutus to a zebra gone punk.

-The fun of poring over the artwork for hidden messages and significant clues is matched by the joy of a birthday as described in the text—witty, clever, laugh-out-loud verses that are just as unusual, surprising, and full of life.
+The fun of poring over the artwork for hidden messages and significant clues is matched by the joy of a birthday as described in the text—witty, clever, laugh-out-loud verses that are unusual, surprising, and full of life.

 It will take a clever sleuth to deduce the thief’s identity.
 But don’t worry, you can sneak a peek at the top-secret solution if you need to.
 No, it won’t be easy, but the joy in a Graeme Base book can be the thrill of the chase.